 Mr Pismiris is currently a director and company secretary for several ASX listed companies as well as a number of unlisted public and private companies.
-Mr Pismiris is a director of Pacton Gold Inc., a company listed on the TSX Venture Exchange, where he is engaged as Interim President and Chief Executive Officer.
-Mr Pismiris is also a Director of ASX Listed Pelican Resources Limited, Victory Mines Limited, Agrimin Limited and The Market Herald Limited.
+Mr Pismiris is a director of Pacton Gold Inc., a company listed on the TSX Venture Exchange.
+Mr Pismiris is also a Director of ASX Listed Sunshine Gold Limited, Agrimin Limited and The Market Herald Limited.